endojs/Jessie/README.md

 strict sublanguage started by approximating a static and dynamic subset of the sloppy language, excluding `with` and throwing errors where the sloppy language would instead silently act insane.
 But this approximation has too many exceptions to remain useful.)
+Unlike full EcmaScript, ES-strict is statically scoped, ES-strict functions are strongly encapsulated, and implicit access to the global object is severely restricted.

 **SES** is a dynamic, absorbed subset of ES-strict.
 SES statically accepts all programs accepted by ES-strict and can run